OfflineIMAP/offlineimap/docs/FAQ.rst

 already running.
 If you need to schedule synchronizations, you'll probably find autorefresh settings more convenient than cron.
 Alternatively, you can set a separate metadata directory for each instance.
+In the future, we will lock each account individually rather than having one global lock.

 Can I copy messages between folders?
 ---------------------------------------